 If I’d have opened the book in the second month of ’78, may have been among those let down with the twentieth tale in Night Shift.
 Will never know as I, looking for a needed distraction by that Spring, read it on the other side of the divide.
 When its effect by then was a gut punch.
-After my mother had joined his a mere four years later.
+After my mother had joined King’s a mere four years later.

 Eerily retracing a similarly heartbreaking course of events within weeks of it.